catarak/creating-digital-instruments-in-max/README.md

 * [Audacity](https://www.audacityteam.org/)

 ### Materials and Resources
+* Please download this folder before class and place it in your Documents folder: https://cycling74.s3.amazonaws.com/support/Eyebeam_Max.zip
-* If there are specific sound samples you want to use in the workshop, please download and bring them to class.
-These can be whatever you want...a song, crickets, your voice, etc. You can also search for free sounds here: https://freesound.org/
+* If you want, you can download more free sounds from here: https://freesound.org/

 ### Vocabulary
 * DAW (Digital Audio Workstation): Software used for recording, editing, and producing audio files